Deltares/GEOLib-Plus/docs/community/tutorials/tutorial_custom_cpt_interpretation.rst

 the :class:`~geolib_plus.cpt_base_model.AbstractCPT` class.

-.. note::  To find out more about the concept of inheretence in python see <https://docs.python.org/3/tutorial/classes.html> and <https://www.w3schools.com/python/python_inheritance.asp> .
+.. note::  To find out more about the concept of inheritance in python see <https://docs.python.org/3/tutorial/classes.html> and <https://www.w3schools.com/python/python_inheritance.asp> .

 .. code-block:: python